tdkehoe/Firebase-Tutorial/Async_Typeahead.md

 We connect the form to the `$scope` with `ng-model` set to the movie title.

-The next five lines set up a [UI Bootstrap](https://angular-ui.github.io/bootstrap/) typeahead.
+The next five lines set the [UI Bootstrap](https://angular-ui.github.io/bootstrap/) typeahead parameters.

 The placeholder tells the user what to do.